Is the Uniform Commercial Code (UCC) Still Relevant?

 February 27, 2014

 New England Law | Boston Cherry Room

 Should promissory notes signed by home buyers be negotiable under Article 3?
 Should transferees of negotiable promissory notes be allowed holder-in-due-course status under any circumstances?
 Would home buyers and lenders benefit from a uniform Home Foreclosure Procedures Act?
 Are the regulations promulgated by the Consumer Financial Protection Bureau necessary to protect home buyers?
 Or are these regulations too burdensome?
 Is the UCC still relevant in light of currently used payment systems?

-The panelists, experts in real estate financing and payment laws, will address these and many related questions.
-Bar members, academics, and interested law students are invited to participate.
+The panelists, experts in real estate financing and payment laws, addressed these and many related questions.
+Bar members, academics, and interested law students were invited to participate.

 Co-sponsors: Massachusetts Bar Association and the Uniform Commercial Code Reporter-Digest

 William Breetz, Attorney, Hartford, CT; Commissioner, Uniform Law Commission; Chair, Drafting Committee for Uniform Home Foreclosure Procedures Act